-An education at Sydney Law School prepares you for a varied and exciting career in a range of professional settings.
-Both the Sydney LLB and the Sydney JD, along with our specialist masters degrees and graduate diplomas, develop the skills needed to work in a national, transnational and international legal environment.
+An education at University of Sydney Law School prepares you for a varied and exciting career in a range of professional settings.
+Both the Sydney LLB and the Sydney JD, along with our specialist master's degrees and graduate diplomas, develop the skills needed to work in a national, transnational and international legal environment.

 The Sydney LLB, delivered as a combined law degree, continues to be one of Australia’s most sought-after degree programs.
-Our flexible entry scheme ensures that each year we welcome students from a wide range of backgrounds, whether they be school leavers or those who have transferred after recent tertiary study.
+Our alternative pathways ensure that each year we welcome students from a wide range of backgrounds, whether they be school leavers or those who have transferred after recent tertiary study.

 There are now more opportunities to engage in overseas study at Sydney Law School than ever before.
-LLB and JD students can engage in exchange study with our partners in North America, Europe and Asia.
-Masters students can sample offshore study in locations including Nepal, Japan, Malaysia and Indonesia, or in the United Kingdom, Germany or the Netherlands through the Sydney Law School in Europe Program.
+Students in the LLB and JD can engage in exchange study with our partners in North America, Europe and Asia.
+Masters students can sample offshore study in locations including China, Nepal, Japan, Malaysia and Indonesia, or in the United Kingdom, Germany or the Netherlands through the Sydney Law School in Europe Program.

-I hope you enjoy your studies at Sydney Law School and benefit from the ‘complete university experience’ that Sydney has to offer.
+I hope you enjoy your studies at University of Sydney Law School and benefit from the ‘complete university experience’ that Sydney has to offer.

 Professor Joellen Riley